Conspiracy

 The Threshold

-A thousand crowns claw skywards, every shadow a blade.
-Below ground, in darkness no eye has breached, the roots outrun their trees.
+A thousand crowns claw for light; every shadow, a blade.
+Below ground, where no eye reaches, the roots outgrow their trees.
 They tunnel.
 They braid.
 Root into root, vessel into vessel, until the sap forgets whose it is.
-When the axe bites one trunk, the tremor runs root to root – and a thousand trees shudder as one.
+When the axe bites one trunk, the tremor runs the hidden braid, and a thousand trees shudder as one.

 The Way

-All your life you have lived in the canopy – hoarding light, cursing the shadows that fall across your leaves.
-Then light betrays you, and the drought comes.
-Your roots dig deeper, expecting stone.
-They touch something warm that moves – water, not yours, flowing through vessels you never grew, in soil you called your enemy.
+You lived in the canopy: hoarding light, cursing every shadow that crossed your leaves.
+Then the drought comes.
+All that hoarded sun, and nothing to drink.
+Your roots dig deeper, braced for stone.
+They touch warmth in motion: water passing through vessels you never grew, carrying the taste of soil you had cursed from above.
 You drink their water; they drink yours.
 What thirst has braided, you cannot sever.
-You can only stop pretending the sap in your vessels is yours.
+You can only stop calling it yours.
+When the axe finds another trunk, the tremor reaches you before the sound.
+You shudder with the whole forest.
+Beneath you, the ground was never empty.

 The Shadow